Frutschli/Frutschli/README.md

 - 👋 Hi, I’m @Frutschli
 - 👀 I’m interested in your mom
-- 🌱 I’m currently learning to fuck her
+- 🌱 I’m currently learning to know her
 - 💞️ I’m looking to collaborate on your mom
 - 📫 How to reach me: just ask her
 - 😄 Pronouns: the/ best